 We looked at an overview of the Kochava Attribution Engine and talked about Lookback Windows in week #1 —how far back from the time of install, to consider clicks and impressions for attribution.

-	This week we are going to talk about Probabilistic Attribution.
-Probabilistic-based attribution is the only way** a device can be matched to a click or impression if there is no device identifier gathered at the time of click or impression.
+This week we are going to talk about Probabilistic Attribution (see iOS 14+ restrictions) – the only way** a device can be matched to a click or impression if there is no device identifier gathered at the time of click or impression.
 This may happen for a variety of reasons.
 For example, the network may not be able to collect the device identifier, there may be legal reasons precluding the capture of device id, or the ad may be served on mobile web.
-In these cases, Kochava creates a unique probabilistic profile based on the data that is collected, and matches that with the same collection of data points upon install or re-engagement.
+In these cases, Kochava creates a profile based on the data that is collected, and matches that with the same collection of data points upon install or re-engagement.

 - IP plus User Agent – combination of complete IP address and user agent

 - IP Only – only the IP address is considered, the user agent is ignored.

 - IP Range – only the first 3 stanzas of the IP address are considered, and the user agent is ignored.

 Each of these configurations has its unique advantages and impacts the relative integrity of an attributed match as well as the balance between attributed and unattributed installs and events.

 Goal #1: Get as Close to Device-Based Attribution as Possible